 Curtin is required by a 2004 amendment of the Disability Services Act 1993 (WA) to prepare and lodge a DAIP.
-The Disability Services Commission (DSC) is mandated to receive the plan and to require annual reporting in Curtin’s Annual report.
+The Disability Services Commission (DSC) is mandated to receive the plan and to require annual reporting in Curtin’s Annual Report.
 Curtin is also required to report to the DSC each July on the progress of its plan.
 A full review of the DAIP must be undertaken every five years.

-This plan replaces Curtin’s 2007–2011 DAIP.
-The strategies identified to achieve the prescribed DAIP outcomes have been developed following a comprehensive review and community consultation process, involving students, staff and visitors, conducted between April and September 2011.
+The seven outcomes of the DAIP have been prescribed by the DSC.
+The strategies identified to achieve these outcomes have been developed following a comprehensive review and community consultation process, involving students, staff and community members, conducted between September and November 2016.

 The implementation of the DAIP is the responsibility of all Curtin staff and is led by the Disability Access and Inclusion Committee.